-The branches of the inferior and deep circumflex epigastric iliac arteries provide the inferior aspect of the anterior abdominal wall.
-The branches of the external and internal pudendal arteries irrigate the scrotal wall.
+The inferior and deep circumflex epigastric iliac arteries branches provide the terrible aspect of the anterior abdominal wall.
+The components of the external and internal pudendal arteries irrigate the scrotal wall.

-With the exception of the internal pudendal artery, each of these vessels travels within Camper’s fascia and, therefore, can thrombosed in the progression of Fournier’s gangrene.
+Except for the internal pudendal artery, each of these vessels travels within Camper’s fascia and, therefore, can thrombose in the progression of Fournier’s gangrene.

 Thrombosis compromises the viability of the skin of the anterior scrotum and the perineum.